praawt/developers/book/tutorials/how-to-publish-inventory.md

   - availability

-We are going to construct the data document necessary to register your apartment in Winding Tree ecosystem and offer it to the world.
+We are going to construct the data document necessary to register your apartment in the Winding Tree ecosystem and offer it to the world.

 #### General description